influxdata/docs-v2/content/telegraf/v1.18/administration/windows_service.md

 | `telegraf.exe --service start`     | Start the telegraf service    |
 | `telegraf.exe --service stop`      | Stop the telegraf service     |

-Outlined below are the general steps to install Telegraf as a Service.

 {{% note %}}
 Installing a Windows service requires administrative permissions.
 Be sure to [launch Powershell as administrator](